How to become Radio broadcast assistant

 Career tips

-It's a good idea to develop a portfolio of your work on CD, MP3 or social media, so you can showcase your skills to potential employers.
+It's a good idea to develop a portfolio of your work on social media, for example podcasts, so you can showcase your skills to potential employers.

 Professional and industry bodies